2022-07-19

 Excessive oil consumption

-Some Volkswagen turbocharged petrol engines consume lots of oil.
-While the manufacturer is trying to cover this problem by stating that the oil consumption is normal, some drivers must add oil every few hundred miles.
+Some Volkswagen turbocharged petrol engines consume a lot of oil.
+While the manufacturer tries to cover this problem by stating that the oil consumption is normal, some drivers must add oil every few hundred miles.
 The consumption also increases when the engine is under more pressure.

 Engines burn oil because of worn piston rings, valve seals, or a worn-out turbo.
 Some cars have lower-tension piston rings to provide better fuel economy but they also let the oil through a lot easier.